 - Websites for remote work: Remote Global, FlexJobs, Dynamite Jobs, Remote.co, Remote Work Hub, Jobspresso

-Do not miss out on legit work from home job opportunities that are posted on social media.
-While Facebook and Twitter leave more room for scams, I strongly advise to look for jobs on LinkedIn where only people who are part of companies can post ads.
+Do not miss out on legit work-from-home job opportunities that are posted on social media.
+While Facebook and Twitter leave more room for scams, I strongly advise looking for jobs on LinkedIn where only people who are part of companies can post ads.
 The only catch is that you’ll have to sort through the listings to see which ones actually allow you to work from home.
-Particular listings only accept remote workers for the first months while others will only let you work from home for one day a month.
+Particular listings only accept remote workers for the first months, while others will only let you work from home for one day a month.
 Here’s a search example:

-When you’re working online as a freelancer, you almost always have to find your clients.
+If you opt to work online as a freelancer, you almost always have to find your clients.
 This is perhaps the most significant downside of being an independent contractor.
-But it doesn’t have to be the most time draining one.
+But it doesn’t have to be time-consuming.
 The first 2-3 years can be rougher and will require you to put more effort into getting clients.
 Once you’ve made a name for yourself and have past projects and clients to recommend you, new clients will reach out to you.

 To find new work easier, research where your potential clients are.
 Individuals and even companies are looking for freelancers on professional networks like LinkedIn, industry-specific websites like Behance for designers, and exclusive ones like Toptal and Upwork.

 To take it one step further, aim to turn your clients into loyal ones who will get back to you whenever they need a service like yours.
 Kevin Kelly explains just how important this is in his 1000 True Fans book.
 Here’s a video resuming the concept: